cmuscioly/cmuscioly.github.io/registration.md

 # Registration
 <hr>

-_Our 2021 tournament is coming!_  Read about the format of our 2021
+_Our 2022 tournament is coming!_  Read about the details of our 2022
 invitational on our [tournament](/tournament/) page.

-We are using the <strong><a href="https://scilympiad.com/pa-cmuso"
-target="_blank">Scilympiad platform</a></strong> for team registration.
-Please also make sure you are signed up for the mailing list below.

-As of October 11, 2020, registration is officially **closed**, as we have already met and far exceeded our initial team cap of 25 teams.
-Unfortunately, we were unable to complete registration for every team that logged into Scilympiad, and we apologize for any inconvenience caused by the registration process.

-We are extremely grateful for the immense interest in our tournament from teams across the country.
-If you were not able to register this year, we sincerely appreciate your interest and hope to be able to host you in future years.
+Registration will open on **Friday, October 1st, 2021 at 4pm ET**

+* Registration will be first-come, first-served.
+* Our capacity is **25 teams**, with up to 2 teams per school.
+This is smaller than in the past due to COVID space restrictions.
+* Any teams registering after the first 25 teams will be placed on a waitlist.
+* Registration fees will be $100 per TEAM (not school).
+* In order to allow more teams to be able to participate, we will be releasing a financial need based scholarship form soon to waive the registation fees for schools who qualify.

-As always, please feel free to reach out with questions or conerns at
+As always, please feel free to reach out with questions or concerns at
 <a href="mailto:cmuscioly@gmail.com">cmuscioly@gmail.com</a>.

 <!--